MoeMod/CSMoE/README.md

 ### Android
 - Put this repo into jni/src/xash3d
 - Build APK with elipse, Android SDK level 21, Android NDK r12b or maybe newer version
 - arm64-v8a is not supported.
-Please build armeabi, armeabi-v7a, x86 only.
+Please build armeabi-v7a, x86 only.
 ### iOS
-- TODO
+- please refer to mittorn/xash3d-ios
 - supports both armv7, arm64.

 ## License
 This repo is licensed under GPLv3 license, check LICENSE file for details.

 ## Contributing
+* star / fork
 * explain what's wrong & what's to be added
-* commit a possibe solution
+* commit a possibe solution \

- DO NOT commit suggestions about gameplay such as When will the new annual weapon be updated.\
  For non-developers, turn to QQ group 3266216 for more information.